Upper Body Stretches

 Stability Ball Single Arm Chest Stretch

 This stretches your chest and anterior deltoids.
-It is a very good stretch to perform after you have a chest workout.
+It is a very good stretch to perform after a chest workout.

 If you perform these upper body stretches after your chest workout you may decrease DOMS (Delayed Onset Muscle Soreness) and speed up your recovery.